ebenpack/chatblast/README.md

 # chatblast

-A fairly straightforward realtime-ish chat thingy, using websockets, go, and react.
+A fairly straightforward ephemeral realtime-ish chat thingy, using websockets, go, and react.

+Currently supports:

+* In-message images via drag'n'drop
+* Multiple rooms

-Currently supports in-message images via drag'n'drop.
-Will possibly support other things in the future, as they are conceived of.
+Will possibly support other things in the future, as they are conceived of and implemented.

 ## Installing / setup

 1. `git clone https://github.com/ebenpack/chatblast.git`
 2. `go get github.com/gorilla/websocket`